AY2425S2-CS2113-W13-2/tp/docs/DeveloperGuide.md

 ## Introduction

 This project is a CLI-based Event Manager designed to help users organize their schedules effectively.
-In addition to creating, editing, deleting, and sorting events, the application supports participant management.
+In addition to creating, editing, deleting, and sorting events, the application supports participant management with access levels and availability.
 This Developer Guide documents the architecture, features, design considerations, and implementation details to help contributors understand the codebase and make meaningful contributions.

 ## Setting Up the Development Environment